Grantee Directory

 Claimant

-To improve the federal disability benefits application process using AI, increasing efficiency and accuracy in medical evidence collection.
+To improve the federal disability benefits application process using artificial intelligence (AI), increasing efficiency and accuracy in medical evidence collection.

 Grant amount: $30,000